bootdotdev/blog/content/stories/a-guide-to-all-the-types-of-functions-in-python.md

 ---
-title: "A Guide to all the types of functions in Python"
+title: "All the Kinds of Functions in Python"
 author: Eteims
 date: "2022-10-13"
 images: